 In the stores, one may come across soft, semi-dry, and dried types display for sale.
 At home, store them at room temperature inside an air-seal container in a cool place where they can keep well for several months.

 High-quality dates handpicked directly from the fruit bunch and sold as a premium variety in the markets.
 On a commercial scale, most are harvested by cutting the entire cluster, fumigated, cleaned, graded, packed, stored under refrigeration, and released to markets according to demand.

 Here are some serving tips:

 Date fruit allergy is a rare occurrence.
-The fruits are safe to eat in infants, and pregnant woman.
-However, in some sensitized individual to birch family pollen, exposure to date palm pollen may elicit cross-hypersensitivity reactions.
-It is therefore, advised to avoid any food preparations that contain date palm products in these individuals.(Medical disclaimer).
+The fruits are safe to eat in infants and pregnant women.
+However, in some sensitized individuals to birch family pollen, exposure to date palm pollen may elicit cross-hypersensitivity reactions.
+For the same reason, avoid any food preparations that contain date palm products in these people.(Medical disclaimer).

 Further reading and Resources:

 Phoenix dactylifera: An update of its indegenous uses, phytochemistry and pharmacology. http://www.ispub.com/journal/the-internet-journal-of-pharmacology/volume-7-n umber-1/phoenix-dactylifera-an-update-of-its-indegenous-uses-phytochemistry- and-pharmacology.html.